The dominoes are beginning to fall.

 “Bring us your most expensive wine,” Fritz said with a laugh as he looped an arm around her waist.
 “We’re here to celebrate!”

 The waitress flushed and then nodded before heading off to comply with the request.
-She returned a minute later with the requested items and departed just as quickly.
+She returned a minute later with the asked items and departed just as quickly.

 They were receiving stares from fellow restaurant-goers who were evidently marveling at their uniforms and who were intrigued by Fritz’s demeanor.
 A celebration, Fritz had called it.
 In regards to Argo’s development, this was anything but a celebration, but appearances needed to be kept.